nahtethan/dxg-display/BOOXen.md

 ## Debug ##
 Open the Command Prompt in Windows, and run “C:\mirror\adb devices”.
 It shall show a list of attached devices.
-If there is no device attached, please make sure e-reader 'Settings/Extension/Application Setting/USB debugging’is checked and the USB connection is secure.
+If there is no device attached, please make sure e-reader 'Settings/Extension/Application Setting/USB debugging’ is checked and the USB connection is secure.